khushi8112/Library-Management-System/README.md

 - *Database*: MySQL<br><br>

 ## Getting Started
-1. to install all the Python modules run the following command.
+1. To install all the Python modules run the following command.
 ```bash
     pip install -r requirements.txt
 ```
 2. Setup MySQL and replace host, user, password values in `setup.py` and `app.py` as required </br></br>
 3. Create Database and Tables using `setup.py`
 ```bash